 How does your job help the Agency or clients that we serve?

-My position reflects positively on the Achievement Center as I partner with both families and community resources as an advocate for their child and source of additional and/or appropriate supports.
-Families and daycares in turn can recommend our agency to friends/families in need of similar services or other services we offer at the Achievement Center.
+My position reflects positively on the Achievement Center of LECOM Health as I partner with both families and community resources as an advocate for their child and source of additional and/or appropriate supports.
+Families and daycares in turn can recommend our agency to friends/families in need of similar services or other services we offer at the Achievement Center of LECOM Health.

 What’s the best part of your job?